-What are some travel hacks to unlock a true local experience?
+What are some travel hacks to unlock a truly local experience?

 Get away from the main touristic spots.
 Explore the less known arrondissements.
 Go to a market, try fresh fruits and vegetables, talk to ones who are there, ask for advice.
 Explore places where there are no famous monuments.
-And most of all, take some time to enjoy sitting at a cafe terrasse just watching life pass in front of you.
-Having some wine, of course - a rosé, if it's summer time!
+And most of all, take some time to enjoy sitting at a cafe terrace just watching life pass in front of you.
+Having some wine, of course - a rosé, if it's summertime!

 P.S here are five additional Paris facts to keep in mind:

-- Plan at least half a day for Versailles.
-Not only does it take about a half hour to get there, but the chateau and the grounds are so massive that you’ll want to allot plenty of time to soak it all in
+Plan at least half a day for Versailles.
+Not only does it take about a half hour to get there, but the chateau and the grounds are so massive that you’ll want to allow plenty of time to soak it all in

 With photographers in over 250 cities around the world, our team has not only seen traveler adventures be captured, but stories created!
 After-all, a photo is more interesting when you also have a story to tell.
 Remember to book a photo tour and get our local photographers share more of these tips and unlock the full travel experience!